Scheduled MonumentsEnglandTwo burnt mounds south of Blackmea Crag Sike, 590m south west of Castle House

 What is Two burnt mounds south of Blackmea Crag Sike, 590m south west of Castle House?

-Two burnt mounds south of Blackmea Crag Sike is an ancient monument located in Yorkshire, England.
+Two burnt mounds south of Blackmea Crag Sike, 590m south west of Castle House, is a Bronze Age archaeological site located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017123.

 Who is responsible for protecting Two burnt mounds south of Blackmea Crag Sike, 590m south west of Castle House?